molarmanful/bited/docs/manual/index.md

 # User Manual

-This user manual will teach you the basics of working with bited.
+This manual will guide you through the basics of using bited.
+By the end of it, you will hopefully be well on your way to making your very own fonts!